The Levin approach to the numerical calculation of phase functions

 Upon termination of this procedure, we have $(k-1)^{st}$ order piecewise Chebyshev expansions representing the derivatives $r_1,\ldots,r_n$ of the phase functions.
 The list of accepted subintervals determines the partition of $[a,b]$ used by the piecewise expansions.
 The phase functions $\psi_1,\ldots,\psi_n$ themselves are constructed via spectral integration with the particular choice of antiderivatives determined through the parameter $\eta$ and the values of $\psi_1(\eta),\ldots,\psi_n(\eta)$ that are specified as inputs to the algorithm.

 \end{section}

-\begin{section}{The local Levin method} In this section, we describe the local Levin method for the construction of a collection of slowly-varying phase functions $\psi_1,\ldots,\psi_n$ such that (\ref{introduction:phaserep}) form a basis in the space of solutions of an equation of the form (\ref{introduction:scalarode}).
+\begin{section}{The local Levin method} In this section, we describe the local Levin method for the construction of a collection of slowly-varying phase functions $\psi_1,\ldots,\psi_n$ such that (\ref{introduction:phaserep}) is a basis in the space of solutions of an equation of the form (\ref{introduction:scalarode}).
 We describe it in the case in which the equation is nondegenerate on an interval $(a,b)$ of interest.
-In contrast to the global Levin method, which requires that the eigenvalues $\lambda_1(t), \ldots, \lambda_n(t)$ of the coefficient matrix (\ref{introduction:scalarcoef}) are nonzero on the interval, it functions perfectly when one or more of the eigenvalues is of small magnitude.
+In contrast to the global Levin method, which requires that the eigenvalues $\lambda_1(t), \ldots, \lambda_n(t)$ of the coefficient matrix (\ref{introduction:scalarcoef}) are all of large magnitudes across the whole interval $[a,b]$, it functions perfectly when one or more of the eigenvalues is of small magnitude.

 The algorithm takes as input the following: \begin{enumerate} \item the interval $[a,b]$ over which the equation is given;

 \item an external subroutine for evaluating the coefficients $q_0,\ldots,q_{n-1}$ in (\ref{introduction:scalarode});